MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

    :::column-end:::
    :::column span="":::
       :::image type="complex" source="media/isv-copilot-stack-orchestration-expanded.png" lightbox="media/isv-copilot-stack-orchestration-expanded.png" alt-text="Diagram depicting the Microsoft CopilotSstack with AI orchestration expanded between frontend apps and foundational models, all on the Microsoft Cloud." border="false":::
       A square diagram showing the components of the Microsoft Copilot stack orchestration.
-The first box is labeled “Apps and Copilot Frontend” and is connected by a bidirectional arrow to a larger box labeled “AI orchestration”, which is filled with stack components.
+The first box is labeled "Apps and Copilot Frontend" and is connected by a bidirectional arrow to a larger box labeled "AI orchestration", which is filled with stack components.
 Inside Copilot Studio, Azure AI Studio, prompt flow, evaluations, experiments, model catalog, fine-tuning, Semantic Kernel, and Machine Learning.
-The “AI orchestration” stack is connected to another box labeled “foundation models and data.”
+The "AI orchestration" stack is connected to another box labeled "foundation models and data."
 At the bottom of the entire stack Microsoft Cloud spans the entirety of the products.
       :::image-end:::
    :::column-end:::
 :::row-end:::